 You may have elderly parents who has been taking opioid painkillers for a long time.
 It’s possible they may have developed an addiction to the drug.
 It’s important to monitor how much of the drug they take.
 You also need to find out whether they are taking drugs other than what is prescribed.
 In this day and age, drug dealers don’t look like they do in the movies.
 Your mom or dad could be getting opioids from people at church or even their neighbors.

-An Opioid Addiction Treatment Center in Fayetteville, North Carolina Can Help
+An Opioid Addiction Treatment Center in Asheville, North Carolina Can Help

 If your elderly parent is addicted to opioids, convincing them to get help will be very difficult.
 It’s hard to tell our parents what they need to do no matter how hard we try.
 They think they know what’s best and they are not going to want to listen to their kids.
 This is especially true if you’re telling them they need to go get help for a drug addiction.